Hotel Cortez (El Paso, Texas)

+Vendome Hotel was the predecessor of Hotel Cortez.
+Renamed to Hotel Orndorff in 1900 and demolished in 1925 to make way for building of the Hotel Cortez.

 The Hotel Cortez is a historic eleven-story building in El Paso, Texas.

 History

+The Hotel Orndorff in El Paso was built in 1926 for Alzina Orndorff DeGroff.
+DeGroff purchased the Vendome Hotel at the corner of Mills and Mesa Streets in 1899.
+In 1900, she renamed it the Orndorff Hotel.
+In 1925, she demolished the hotel in 1925 to make way for a new Hotel Orndorff, that would later become the Hotel Cortez.

-The Hotel Orndorff was built in 1926 for Alzina Orndorff DeGroff.
-It was designed by Trost & Trost.
+The Hotel Orndorff was designed by Trost & Trost.
 It cost $1.4 million to build.
-Mrs. DeGroff unexpectedly died one month before its completion.
-It was purchased by the Hussmann Hotel Company in 1933 and renamed first the Hotel Hussmann and then the Hotel Cortez in 1935.
+Reportedly, DeGroff put up $1 million of her own money to build the new hotel.
+However, she unexpectedly died just one month before its completion, The Orndorff family continued to operate the hotel until 1933 when it was purchased by Harry L. Hussmann and the Hussmann Hotel Company and renamed the Hotel Hussmann and then the Hotel Cortez in 1935.

 President John F. Kennedy stayed overnight on June 5, 1963.
 The hotel closed in 1970 and became the El Paso Job Corps Center, by lease with the Department of Labor.
 The structure was fully converted to an office building in 1984.
 It has been listed on the National Register of Historic Places since September 24, 1980.